exosite-labs/pyonep/README.md

 Examples are located in examples/.
 To run them, first modify them with your device information.

+- read_write_direct.py - writes to a resource and then reads back

-- get_info.py - uses the onep module to send a single command
+- get_info.py - gets information about a client

 - mult_cmd.py - uses the onep module to send

-- read_write_record.py - demonstrates use of the datastore module
+- read_write_buffered.py - demonstrates use of the datastore module

-- provisioning.py - uses the provision module to provision some
+- provisioning.py - demonstrates use of the provisioning API

 Note that to run the examples without installing the pyonep package, the example script must be located in the root folder (with ./pyonep as a